 The Common Shares may also be sold in one or more of the following transactions: (a) block transactions (which may involve crosses) in which a broker-dealer may sell all or a portion of such shares as agent but may position and resell all or a portion of the block as principal to facilitate the transaction; (b) purchases by any such broker-dealer as principal and resale by such broker-dealer for its own account pursuant to a prospectus supplement; (c) a special offering, an exchange distribution or a secondary distribution in accordance with applicable NYSE or other stock exchange rules; (d) ordinary brokerage transactions and transactions in which any such broker-dealer solicits purchasers; (e) sales "at the market" to or through a market maker or into an existing trading market, on an exchange or otherwise, for such shares; and (f) sales in other ways not involving market markers or established trading markets, including direct sales to purchasers.
 In effecting sales, broker-dealers engaged by the selling shareholders may arrange for other broker-dealers to participate.
-Broker-dealers will receive commissions or other compensation from the selling shareholders in amounts to be negotiated immediately prior to the sale that will not exceed those customary in the types of transactions involved.
-Broker-dealers may also receive compensation from purchasers of the Common Shares which is not expected to exceed that customary in the types of transactions involved.
+Broker-dealers will receive commissions or other compensation from the selling shareholders in the form of commissions, discounts or concessions.
+Broker-dealers may also receive compensation from purchasers of the Common Shares for whom they act as agents or to whom they sell as principals or both.
+Compensation as to a particular broker-dealer may be in excess of customary commissions and will be in amounts to be negotiated.